Nnnnest/mesh-email-gateway/README.md

 3. **Usage**
 You can either run the `mail_gateway.py` if you have python installed or just use the compiled file in `dist/mail_gateway`

-To send emails you have to use the Meshtastic app connected to the receiving node and send message to your client_base node in this fromat:
+To send emails you have to use the Meshtastic app connected to the receiving node and send message to your client_base node in this format:
 `EML|recipient_email|subject|body`

-`EML` is a fixed prefix which tells that this message should be processed as an email request `recipient_email` is the email address you want to send to `subject` is the email subject line
+`EML` is a fixed prefix which tells that this message should be processed as an email request

+`recipient_email` is the email address you want to send to

+`subject` is the email subject line

 `body` is the email body text

 Here is example message: